 When cutting detailed geometry in a thin sheet, a 50 hp system can cut as fast as a 100 hp system because the cutting head doesn’t hit its optimum speed between corners.
 In this case, an intensifier-powered 100 hp system can be optimized down to a 50 hp system by changing to a smaller orifice.

 Remember that cut speed is driven by either pressure or power, but abrasive efficiency is only driven by pressure.

 To Wrap Up the Waterjet Pressure Controversy

 The advantages of 60,000 psi waterjets are lower purchase costs and maintenance costs.
 The advantages of 90,000 psi waterjets are lower abrasive usage and faster cutting speeds.
 Faster cutting speeds reduce the inputs of electricity usage, operator labor, and shop overhead.
-Graph 5f shows the total costs for the lifetime of each system in equivalent cutting.
+The graph below shows the total costs for the lifetime of each system in equivalent cutting.